victoralvelais/tiktok-collections/README.md

 # tiktok-collections
 A Python utility for backing up your TikTok collections.
-It captures collection metadata and will eventually support downloading the videos themselves as mp4 files.
+It captures collection metadata, downloads the videos as mp4 files, and slideshows as png folders.

 ## Installation
 ```